bmdavis419/river/README.md

 this project does actually work right now, but it is very early in development and NOT recommended for production use. **it is in alpha, the apis will change a lot...**

-## local package dev setup

-1. get an openrouter api key
-2. add it to your `.env.local` file (see `.env.example`)
-3. `bun i`
-4. `bun dev`

 ## getting started using the package

 if you want to try this out, it's now available on [npm](https://www.npmjs.com/package/@davis7dotsh/river-alpha)!

-i've built out two examples, one using the ai-sdk and one using a custom stream.

-they're both are fully type safe, are pleasant to work in, and work great: <a href="https://github.com/bmdavis419/river-examples" target="_blank">check them out</a>
+here are a couple of examples, they're both are fully type safe, are pleasant to work in, and work great: <a href="https://github.com/bmdavis419/river-examples" target="_blank">check them out</a>

 ### here's a quick getting started guide for custom streams